Y0NEKO/ChenLab-CREST/README.md

 then call consensus
 ex: Rscript array_recovery_main.R CallScar samplesheet.txt outpath 8

-or use our package LinTInd to recover array, example of usage can check array_recovery_with_LinTInd.R.
+or use our package LinTInd to recover array, for details about how to use the package, see the script array_recovery_with_LinTInd.R.

 ## Lineage tree reconstruction
 Analyze the steps and methods in script lineage_tree_reconstruction_method.R